X-linked Charcot-Marie-Tooth disease type 3

 - Charcot Marie Tooth disease X-linked recessive 3

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 These Web pages are updated as the Genetic and Rare Diseases Information Center receives questions and as new information becomes available.
 If you don’t see many information resources on this page, it may be because the Information Center hasn’t yet received a question about this condition.

 - The Muscular Dystrophy Association has developed an information page entitled "Surgery Sometimes, Bracing Often, Caution Always: Caring for the CMT-affected Foot."
 Click on Muscular Dystrophy Association to view this information page.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Charcot-Marie-Tooth disease X-linked recessive 3.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss X-linked Charcot-Marie-Tooth disease type 3.
 Click on the link to view a sample search on this topic.